dcdpr/did-btc1/chapters/File-Sharing.md

 is “ipfs://&lt;stringified CIDv1&gt;”.

-A resolver retrieves a file associated with a SHA256 hash by constructing the IPFS CIDv1 per the above algorithm and pulling the file from IPFS.
+A resolver retrieves a file associated with a SHA256 hash by constructing the IPFS CIDv1 per the above algorithm and requesting the file from an IPFS node.